-The main menu has seven main options.
+The main menu has eight options.
 'Serial settings' allows the user to configure a serial port as an IP interface (SLIP or PPP), a terminal interface (direct or dial-in), or a raw serial port.
 'Ethernet settings' sets up the information for the SIB's primary ethernet interface, including IP address.
 The 'Routing tables' selection allows the user to add, delete, and view static routing information (i.e. which interfaces to use for particular destinations), including default gateway.
 'Host name' allows the user to change the SIB's hostname.
 'Internet name resolution' brings up the menu to configure DNS servers and manage static host entries.
-'Configure periodic command scheduler' will bring up the crontab configuration file in an editor, allowing CRON to be configured.
-'Configure boot-time parameters' will allow you to configure what modules are loaded at boot time, and whether the flash is mounted read-only or read-write.

-There are also four additional options.
-'Bash prompt' will start an interactive shell (command prompt) from which commands may be run.
-'Change root password' allows the user to change the access password to the SIB (for security purposes, it is recommended that this be done first.)
-'Shutdown SIB' allows you to reboot or halt the SIB.
+'Edit gateway-cgi configuration file' allows the user to directly edit the configuration file for the gateway-cgi program (discussed later).
+'Configure periodic command scheduler' will bring up the contab configuration file in an editor, allowing CRON (discussed later) to be configured.
+'Change configuration password' allows the user to change the access password to configure the SIB (for security purposes, it is recommended that this be done first.)
 Finally, 'quit' exits the program and bring up another login prompt.
 Each option is detailed here.
-Menu items marked with a "" are those items necessary for almost every SIB configuration.
+Menu items marked with a "\" are those items necessary for almost every SIB configuration.